hangnhat57/todoist/ReadMeFirst.md

 * **Investigate application**:
     * This feature requires accessing to 3rd party app.
 Display / trigger reminder on 3rd party are not the thing we can do.
 Then we can validate them through GoogleSDK to make sure data store on their system
     * Logging in to Google API required open browser to authorized, this is not a good idea for automation on CI pipeline.
 To automatically authorized, we need a Google Service Account's token.
 I can't share my Company Google token here, so I can't write automation test case for this task
+* **Question**:
+  * Are we expect an event with 0 minute custom duration transform into 30 min instead of default duration setting?
 * **Test cases**:
     * From assignment, story to test is adding an item with due date.
 So these test cases only for adding and verify, no edit/delete.
 Besides, I assume relate-features ( syncing from specific project, item with no due date) are already tested.